Serious question: Is Southwest Airlines trying to drive away its most loyal customers?

 Could it be worse?
 Sure.
 But combined with Southwest’s recent streak of customer-unfriendly moves, this move feels like adding insult to injury.

-To soften the blow, Southwest launched its biggest credit card welcome bonus of the year: New applicants can now earn 100,000 Rapid Rewards points after spending $4,000 in the first five months, available through Sept.
-17. That's double the usual 50,000-point offer.
+To soften the blow, Southwest is offering new cardmembers a big bonus: New applicants can now earn 50,000 Rapid Rewards points after spending $1,000 in the first three months.

 But for existing cardholders, that’s cold comfort.
 To justify the higher price tag upon their next renewal, Southwest has added new perks like a first checked bag free, the ability to pick seats with extra legroom, earlier boarding, and more bonus points on everyday spending categories like gas, groceries, and dining.